www.action-on-pain.co.uk Action on Pain. Providing support and advice for people affected by chronic pain.

 Healthy Minds supports people aged 16 and over, who are experiencing problems such as stress, anxiety, low mood and depression.
 We help people improve their mental wellbeing through a range of interventions such as short courses, online therapies, and guided self-help.

-You can access this service by:
+You can access this service by referring online or by telephone call:

-- Asking your GP to refer you.
+Or ask your GP to refer you.

 There is also a resource directory with details of services provided by statutory and voluntary sectors.
-From employment, voluntary work, education, leisure, legal services, support, therapies and Worcestershire Walking Network etc.
+From employment, voluntary work, education, leisure, legal services, support, therapies and Worcestershire Walking Network, etc.